From The Grindhouse Cinema Database

 As far as the Poliziotteschi genre goes, you couldn't start with a better movie than this one.
 Directed by the incomparable Umberto Lenzi, who has tried his hand in practically every grindhouse genre out of Italy, it's a genuinely terrifying and exhilarating crime movie.
 I always love it when I get misguided by a film poster and end up enjoying the movie that inspired it.
 One look at this film's poster and you almost think you are going to watch a horror movie.
 Its definitely a horror movie alright, about men who are, well, Almost Human.

-I always remembered Henry Silva, from different Frank Sinatra movies, namely the original Ocean's Eleven and the other Rat Pack movies, but once I started watched Italian genre cinema, he seemed to be everywhere.
+I always remembered Henry Silva, from different Frank Sinatra movies, namely the original Ocean's Eleven and the other Rat Pack movies, but once I started watching Italian genre cinema, he seemed to be everywhere.
 Often cast as a villain, he is immensely convincing as the good cop who is trying to get to the bottom of things and bring the bad guys in while saving the girl.
 He genuinely cares about what happens to her and is trying his best to make sure more damage is not done.
 But if you've watched enough movies in this pulp crime genre, you know with a heavy heart that the good guys don't often win them all.
-Which is exactly why the last scene would feel genuinely fist pumping the way he serves the bad guy his just desserts.
+This is exactly why the last scene would feel genuinely fist-pumping the way he serves the bad guy his just deserts.

 If we go by musical standards and what we listen to with a particular band/artist, we can either listen to every song, albums, b-sides, rarities, and bootlegs of said artist.
 Or you can straight up jump into the best of series and listen to the popular songs of the said band/artist and either move on or get curious and try to listen to more.
 Almost Human would definitely belong to the latter category.
 If you do wish to jump right in to watching Poliziotteschi cinema, you can't go wrong with this one.